 Pelvic fractures are caused by hard impact injuries such as:

 - High-impact sports injuries

-- History of falls
+- A history of falls

 - Decreased muscle strength

-A pelvic fracture may cause:
+Symptoms of a pelvic fracture may be:

-- Pelvic pain
+- Pelvic or groin pain

 - Swelling and bruising